mateusz-zadorozny/web-dev-resources/README.md

-My list of most useful resources for Astro & Qwik builds
+My list of most useful resources for web builds:

 Astro: